auth0/docs/articles/cms/wordpress/configuration.md

 ### Features

-* **Single Sign On (SSO):** Enables SSO on your WordPress, allowing users to log in once and be automatically logged into any of your sites which use Auth0.
-For more information, see [What is SSO?](/sso).
-Activating this setting will attempt to turn on "Use Auth0 instead of the IdP to do Single Sign On" in the Application settings in the Auth0 dashboard (requires a valid API token to make this change).
+* **Single Sign On (SSO):** *This option is deprecated and will be removed in the next major.
+Please use the Universal Login Page option to enable SSO* Enable this option to attempt SSO on the `wp-login.php` page.
 Option name is `sso`.

-* **Single Logout:** Enable this option for Single Logout.
-For more information, see [Single Sign-On and Single Logout](/sso).
-This will be hidden (and automatically disabled) if SSO is turned off.
+* **Single Logout:** Enable this option to log out of Auth0 when logging out of WordPress.
 Option name is `singlelogout`.

 * **Passwordless Login:** Enable this option to replace the login widget with Lock Passwordless.
 Option name is `passwordless_enabled`.

-* **Universal Login Page:** Redirects the `wp-login.php` page to the Universal Login Page for authentication using all active Connections for this Application.
+* **Universal Login Page:** Redirects the `wp-login.php` page to the Universal Login Page for SSO authentication using all active Connections for this Application.
 Option name is `auto_login`.

 * **Auto Login Method:** A single, active connection to use for authentication when **Universal Login Page** is turned on.
 Leave this blank to show all active Connections on the Universal Login Page.
 Option name is `auto_login_method`.